ArneCL/BlogPosts/javascript-parsing-tokenising-a-simple-markup-language.md

-title: Javascript parsing and tokenising a new simple new language
+title: Javascript parsing and tokenising for a new markup
 tags: javascript

-Making a new language, at least in UNIX, normally involves lex and yacc.
+Making a new markup language, and language in general, at least in UNIX, normally involves lex and yacc.
 But the concepts are universal and can be written in Javascript.

 A simple version of this means breaking down text into symbols, through spaces, and applying meaning to those symbols.